 The Hoover Institution Center for Revitalizing American Institutions webinar series features speakers who are developing innovative ideas, conducting groundbreaking research, and taking important actions to improve trust and efficacy in American institutions.
 Speaker expertise and topics span governmental institutions, civic organizations and practice, and the role of public opinion and culture in shaping our democracy.
 The webinar series builds awareness about how we can individually and collectively revitalize American institutions to ensure our country’s democracy delivers on its promise.

-This webinar examines how digital technologies have reshaped the way courts interpret constitutional protections against government searches.
+This webinar examined how digital technologies have reshaped the way courts interpret constitutional protections against government searches.
 As daily life leaves more digital traces, traditional legal rules often lag behind modern realities.
 The conversation will explore recent rulings, their impact on privacy rights, and principles that could guide more consistent protections in the future.

 ABOUT THE SPEAKERS